 For a traditionally-roasted bird, nothing beats a good old-fashioned roasting rack.
 Keeping the turkey off of the pan ensures both even cooking and a crisper skin, and the pan juices collect without being re-absorbed when the bird is held aloft by the rack.

 If you neglected to pick up a specialized roasting rack before the shops closed down for the holidays and are in a state of panic, don't worry!
 You can fashion a roasting rack out of aluminum foil and still get an even roast on your turkey.
 (You may want to see what else you can make with aluminum foil, too — it's quite versatile.)

 This dessert is the highlight of the spread for me, and I always make sure to have space in my tummy for one slice (or two) at the end of my gluttonous meal.

-However, if pumpkin pie has started to become trite at your dessert buffet, or if you're running short on time, these two-ingredient pumpkin brownies make a nice, uncomplicated substitute.
+However, if pumpkin pie has started to become trite at your dessert buffet, or if you're running short on time, these two-ingredient pumpkin brownies make an excellent, uncomplicated substitute.

 Thanksgiving can be stressful in the hours leading up to dinner, but don't forget to enjoy yourself once everyone is gathered at the table.
-Even if your pie crust is a little burnt or your potatoes a little bland, the most important part of the holiday is to spend quality time with the people you care about most... while stuffing your face with gleeful abandon.
+Even if your pie crust is a little burnt or your potatoes a little bland, the most crucial part of the holiday is to spend quality time with the people you care about most — while stuffing your face with gleeful abandon.